Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 In 1685 Charles Scarburgh (age 69) was elected MP Camelford.

-On 6th February 1685 King Charles II of England Scotland and Ireland (age 54) died at 1145 in the morning at Whitehall Palace [Map] attended by Charles Scarburgh (age 69).
+On 6th February 1685 King Charles II of England Scotland and Ireland (age 54) died around midday the morning at Whitehall Palace [Map] attended by Charles Scarburgh (age 69).
 His brother James (age 51) succeeded II King England Scotland and Ireland.
 Duke York merged with the Crown.
 Mary of Modena Queen Consort England Scotland and Ireland (age 26) by marriage Queen Consort England Scotland and Ireland.
 His brother King James II of England Scotland and Ireland, William Chiffinch (age 83), Richard Mason (age 52) and Archbishop William Sancroft (age 68) were present.

 On 26th February 1694 Charles Scarburgh (age 78) died.
 He was buried at St Dunstan Church, Cranford where his wife [his wife] Mary Daniell commissioned a memorial.